 Each semester at Trinity will include combinations of general education courses, many psychology and special education courses as well as specific courses in speech and language disorders and foundational courses in biology, chemistry, linguistics, and statistics.
 The psychology emphases will include cognitive, developmental, behavioral, and neurobiological studies while the special education component will focus on exceptional children and youth.
 The coursework specifically focused on your professional preparation will include topics in speech pathology, audiology, phonetics, language, evaluation, and specialized anatomy and physiology.
-All coursework in the fourth year is focused on speech and language disorders.

 To serve effectively, future speech and language pathologists need the passion, knowledge, and skills for diagnosing and treating clients with a range of conditions.
 While knowledge and skills are taught in the classroom and field experiences, the passion is rooted in faith.
 As a Trinity student, you will integrate your beliefs about God and about humankind created in His image as you begin coursework and initial field experiences while a student here.